chnm/model-articles/content/articles/barleta.md

 starting from a progenitor (an "original" settler).
 I identified 28,849 entries that were relative to people living during the colonial era, which represents a sizeable share of the total population.
-For example, in 1687, while ecclesiastical authorities counted 15,400 parishioners about twelve years old in the captaincy of São Paulo, the dataset included 2,848 individuals (18.5%).
-Gender distribution, based on first names, slightly favors women (1:0.97 female-to-male ratio), but their records were shorter than their men's.
-We can also assume that, due to the nature of the genealogical enterprise, the top sector of São Paulo society is overrepresented in the dataset.
+For example, in 1687, while ecclesiastical authorities counted 15,400 parishioners in the captaincy of São Paulo, the dataset listed 2,848 individuals (18.5%).
+Gender distribution slightly favors women (1:0.97 female-to-male ratio), but their records were usually shorter than their men's.
+We can also assume that, due to the nature of the genealogical enterprise, the upper sector of São Paulo society is overrepresented in the dataset.

 Although the dataset is relatively large, it is very sparse and